hong142/MGMT690-Writeup-2/README.md

 Their language whiter api without this layer.
 Prositeery of data version, give us file interfacae.
 **3. Access Control**
 porcseing data from peoples house, ew have to really maintain straict control who can aces the adata, not gonna give e very bodythe logh gcreatial to aws and have them login to upload things see eberybody’es image.
 Have some amngementhwo  can ceee who can process the data internally.
 Pracicy extra layer basic facility.
 Trakc user id performing tracking.
 Id are unique to object stroagre, not necessrtiey unique to a certain person.
 Howve to make that connection.
 Basic quthentica system.
 Processing data form hurned thousand differnet house a lot management overhead creatae a huednr thaousna d diferetn buckts.
 Manually mange the acesss to all of those, ideally we  want to just throuw data to s3 and mange who have the access.to which data interally.

+ we are geeting imppages form users, unlikely we gonna give users the access to our aws account.
+We put results somewhere back in s3, not doing things interactively, we are going to write a program that acully does things and put data somewhere.its not going to loging in and doing things actively.
+Not quite enough, ther is a potential other,need soething more a grapignsc interface, something you interact iwththrough  scrip ro batch procee,

 **4. Compliance & privacy**
 potentialy track changes in our data overtime. we find frudenlm an drejce them,for insurance claime we need to able to say what the data we procee how we procee whne we proceee,